AdobeDocs/analytics-platform.en/help/data-views/derived-fields/derived-fields.md

 ### Derived field {#casewhen-uc1-derivedfield}

-You define a new `Marketing Channel` derived field.
+You define a `Marketing Channel` derived field.
 You use the [!UICONTROL CASE WHEN] functions to define rules that create values for the based on existing values for both the `Page URL` and `Referring URL` field.

 Note the usage of the function [!UICONTROL URL PARSE] to define rules to fetch the values for `Page Url` and `Referring Url` before the [!UICONTROL CASE WHEN] rules are applied.